Walter Bahr: Playing career

-Bahr is linked to Coach Bill Jeffrey, the head coach of Penn State University Men's Soccer in the early 20's, who later became the men's national team head coach in the World Cup.
+Bahr is linked to Coach Bill Jeffrey, the head coach of Penn State University's men's soccer program in the early 1920s, who later became the men's national team head coach in the World Cup.
 Coach Jeffrey died in 1966 and his coaching lineage worked through four generations at Penn State University.
-By 1970, the captain of Jeffrey's 1950 U.S. team, Walter Bahr became the coach at Penn State from 1974-1988.
+By 1970, the captain of Jeffrey's 1950 U.S. team, Walter Bahr became the coach at Penn State from 1974 to 1988.
 His assistant, Barry Gorman, would later succeed him as head coach, keeping the Penn State job through the 2009 season.
-In 2021, the connection to Jeffrey continues with Coach Gorman’s youth player, Fraser Kershaw, who took the head coaching job at Penn State Altoona.
+In 2021, the connection to Jeffrey continues with Coach Gorman's youth player, Fraser Kershaw, who took the head coaching job at Penn State Altoona.
 The coaching connection reached four separate generations of soccer, reaching a 100-year continual coaching succession.

 National team

-Bahr was selected to the U.S. national team in 1949 and appeared in 19 games, with one goal.
+Bahr was selected to the United States men's national soccer team in 1949 and appeared in 19 games, with one goal.
 In the 1950 FIFA World Cup, the U.S. upset the English team 1–0, with the goal scored by Joe Gaetjens off a pass by Bahr.
 The entire team was inducted into the National Soccer Hall of Fame in 1976.
 Bahr was featured in the 2009 soccer documentary A Time for Champions discussing the U.S. upset victory over England in the 1950 World Cup.
 Bahr was portrayed by Wes Bentley in the 2005 movie The Game of Their Lives, which has been distributed in DVD under the title "Miracle Match."